The Suez Crisis: Nasser's gamble and a failed top-secret Cold War agreement

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-Egypt, having gained its independence from Britain in 1922, was still under significant British influence, especially concerning the canal.
+Egypt had gained its independence from Britain in 1922, but was still under significant British influence, especially concerning the canal.

 The situation began to change dramatically in the 1950s.
 In 1952, a coup led by the Free Officers Movement ousted King Farouk of Egypt, leading to the rise of Gamal Abdel Nasser.